-Agreement on Engagement Terms
+Agreement on the Terms of the Engagement

-- 18. The agreed terms of the engagement required by ASAE 30009 shall include: (Ref: Para.
-A37) - (a) The objective and scope of the engagement; - (b) The responsibilities of the assurance practitioner; - (c) The responsibilities of the entity, including those described in paragraph 17(c); - (d) Identification of the applicable criteria for the preparation of the GHG statement; - (e) Reference to the expected form and content of any reports to be issued by the assurance practitioner and a statement that there may be circumstances in which a report may differ from its expected form and content; and - (f) An acknowledgement that the entity agrees to provide written representations at the conclusion of the engagement.
+- The terms of the engagement required to be agreed by ASAE 3000 shall include: 18.
+(Ref: Para.
+A37) - The objective and scope of the engagement; (a) - (b) The responsibilities of the assurance practitioner; - The responsibilities of the entity, including those described in paragraph 17(c); (c) - (d) Identification of the applicable criteria for the preparation of the GHG statement; - Reference to the expected form and content of any reports to be issued by the (e) assurance practitioner and a statement that there may be circumstances in which a report may differ from its expected form and content; and - An acknowledgement that the entity agrees to provide written representations at the (f) conclusion of the engagement.